eilvelia/tdl/packages/prebuilt-tdlib/README.md

 ### (unreleased)

+First published as `<unpublished>`.

-The building process of Linux and macOS builds is significantly changed.
+The building process is significantly changed in this update.

+- Changed the structure of the package: instead of packing all binaries into the prebuilt-tdlib package, every binary is split into a separate package, and all the packages are specified in `optionalDependencies` of `prebuilt-tdlib`.
+The same approach is used by, e.g., esbuild and swc.
+This installs a binary for the user's system only, allowing `prebuilt-tdlib` to potentially scale for more architectures and libc variants.
+One downside is that `node_modules` can't simply be copied to a different platform anymore.
-- on macOS, TDLib is built using macOS SDK from nixpkgs, and the minimal supported macOS version is now 10.12 instead of 10.14.
+- On macOS, TDLib is built using macOS SDK from nixpkgs, and the minimal supported macOS version is now 10.12 instead of 10.14.
+The arm64 macOS library is now tested in the CI using the macos-14 GitHub runner (and not crosscompiled anymore).
 - On Linux, TDLib is now built using zig.
 The minimal glibc version is 2.22 instead of 2.17.